What starting salary should a graduate in the public sector be looking for?

 What do the NHS and Metropolitan Police Service pay graduates?

 Alternatively, you may consider a career with the NHS.
-There are four separate streams within the NHS graduate management programme, all of which pay £22,444 (excluding location allowance).
-This, however, is based solely in England – those looking elsewhere will need to take the following figures into account, as these are focused on nation-specific schemes:
+There are five separate streams within the NHS graduate management programme, all of which pay £23,000 (excluding location allowance).